-The Jewish Museum in the Josefov district in Prague houses in several buildings.
-Spend a day wandering through the former ghetto and visit six synagogues, one Town Hall and one cemetery.
+The Jewish Museum in the Josefov district in Prague is located in several buildings.
+Spend a day wandering through Josefov, the former ghetto, and visit six synagogues, one Town Hall and one cemetery.
 The best exhibits were collected during the Second World War when the Nazis wanted to preserve every detail of a nation they intended to annihilate.
 Prague was to be labelled as ‘an open-air museum of Jewish People’.
 This is the reason why Prague was never bombed.

 Until the end of the nineteenth century the Josefov district consisted of narrow alleys, inferior housing and open sewers.
-When in the early twentieth century, the streets were widened, a sewer system was laid out and chic apartment blocks were built, the district was very much sought after and still is until this very day.
-Today, four synagogues, Maiselova, Pinkas, Klausova and the Spanish synagoge, the Old Jewish Cemetery and the ceremonial hall are united into the Jewish Museum of Prague.
+When in the early twentieth century, the streets were widened, a sewer system was laid out and chic apartment blocks were built.
+This district was very much sought after and still is until this very day.
+Today, four synagogues, Maiselova, Pinkas, Klausova and the Spanish synagogue, the Old Jewish Cemetery and the ceremonial hall are united into the Jewish Museum of Prague.

 Tickets for the Jewish Museum

-A multiple entry ticket to the Jewish museums includes: Maisel Synagogue, Spanish Synagogue, Pinkas Synagogue, Klausen Synagogue, Ceremonie Hall, Old Jewish Cemetry and the Robert Guttmann Gallery.
+A multiple entry ticket to the Jewish museums includes: Maisel Synagogue, Spanish Synagogue, Pinkas Synagogue, Klausen Synagogue, Ceremonial Hall, Old Jewish Cemetery and the Robert Guttmann Gallery.

-Tip: Make a Guided Tour through the Jewish Quarter of Prague and see several important sites such as the Old Jewish Cemetery, Old-New Synagogue, Maisel Synagogue, Spanish Synagogue, Klaus Synagogue and Pinkas Synagogue.
+Tip: Go on a guided tour through the Jewish Quarter of Prague and see several important sites such as the Old Jewish Cemetery, Old-New Synagogue, Maisel Synagogue, Spanish Synagogue, Klaus Synagogue and Pinkas Synagogue.

 The Pinkas synagogue is a poignant memorial to the 77,297 Bohemian and Moravians who were killed during the Second World War.
 Their names are inscribed on the white walls and include their date of birth and the day they were put on transport.
-The Pinkas synagogue is also a monumnet to the 7500 children that died in the camps.
+The Pinkas synagogue is also a monument to the 7,500 children that died in the camps.
 While they were waiting to be deported, the children were encouraged to make drawings.
-The exhibition on the second floor shows the drawings and the names of these children.
+The exhibition on the second floor shows these drawings and the names of these children.

 The Ceremonial Hall was used by the chewra kaddisja, the Funeral Brotherhood, who took care of the dead, the ritual washing and cleansing, Jewish burial rites and the bereaved.
 The hall is now home to an exhibition on Jewish customs and traditions on the themes of illness, death and burial as well as a series of eighteenth-century paintings depicting the Funeral Brotherhood.